 3. Mason remained with Harry Rickards off and on until at least 1908.
 His Australian career also saw him work for and with Harry Clay, Ted Holland, Edward Carroll and Hugh D. McIntosh (Harry Rickards Tivoli Theatres) among others.
 Carroll also employed him as business manager, while Hugh D. McIntosh secured his services as a producer.
 Mason’s own entrepreneurial endeavours included the Post Mason Company (1907), Post Mason’s Record Breakers (1913) and co-directorship in Brisbane Entertainments Ltd (ca. 1914).
 His strong association with Queensland, and Brisbane in particular, was possibly due to his wife’s links with the region.

-NB: Most secondary sources record Mason’s arrival in Australia as 1904.
-However Harry Rickards, in an interview conducted upon his return to Australia at Fremantle, Western Australa, in early November 1905, records that Mason was one of several artists who had accompanied him from London.
+4: Please note.
+Most secondary sources record Mason’s arrival in Australia as 1904.
+However Harry Rickards, in an interview conducted upon his return to Australia at Fremantle, Western Australa, in early November 1905, records that Mason was one of several artists who was accompanying him from London.
 The interview was widely published around Australia in November that year.
 See for example “Music, Art and Drama.”
 Daily Telegraph (Launceston) 3 Nov.
 (1905), 4.
 Mason made his Australian debut at Melbourne’s Opera House on 11 November 1905.

 Image source: Theatre Magazine Feb 1906, 25.